-- 1. An individual may not accept a campaign contribution or make a campaign expenditure (including a campaign expenditure from personal funds) without a campaign treasurer appointment on file.
+1. An individual may not accept a campaign contribution or make a campaign expenditure (including a campaign expenditure from personal funds) without a campaign treasurer appointment on file.
+Tex.
 Elec.
 Code § 253.031.
-An officeholder may accept officeholder contributions and make officeholder expenditures regardless of whether he or she has a campaign treasurer appointment on file. - 2.
-Political contributions from labor organizations and from most corporations are prohibited.
+An officeholder may accept officeholder contributions and make officeholder expenditures regardless of whether he or she has a campaign treasurer appointment on file.

+- 2. Political contributions from labor organizations and from most corporations are prohibited.
+Tex.
 Elec.
 Code § 253.091, et seq.
 Partnerships that include one or more corporate partners are subject to the prohibition. - 3.
 Certain documentation must be obtained in order to accept contributions from an out-of-state political committee.
+Tex.
 Elec.
 Code § 253.032.
 See "Contributions from Out-of-State Political Committees" in this guide. - 4.
 Cash contributions of more than \$100 in the aggregate from one contributor in a reporting period are prohibited.
 (Here "cash" means coins and currency, not checks.)
+Tex.
 Elec.
 Code § 253.033. - 5.
 The use of political contributions to purchase real property is prohibited.
 There is also a restriction on the use of political funds to rent or purchase real property from a person related to the candidate or officeholder within the second degree of consanguinity or affinity or from a business in which the candidate or officeholder or such a relative has a participating interest of more than 10 percent, holds a position on the governing body, or serves as an officer.
+Tex.
 Elec.
 Code § 253.038. - 6.
 Texas law does not allow anonymous contributions.
 Also, reports must disclose the actual source of a contribution, not an intermediary.
+Tex.
 Elec.
 Code § 253.001. - 7.
 Personal use of political contributions is prohibited.
+Tex.
 Elec.
-Code § 253.035.
+Code § 253.035. - 8.
+A candidate or officeholder may not use political contributions to pay for personal services rendered by the candidate or officeholder or by the spouse, or dependent children of the candidate or officeholder.
+There are also restrictions of a candidate's or officeholder's use of political contributions to make payments to a business in which the candidate or officeholder holds a participating interest of more than 10 percent, a position on the governing body of the business, or a position as an officer of the business.
+See to Op.
+Tex.
+Ethics Comm'n No. 35 (1992) (regarding the combined effect of this prohibition and the prohibition on corporate contributions).
+Tex.
+Elec.
+Code § 253.041.